japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSMetadataLog.md

 get(batchId: Long): Option[T]
 ----

-NOTE: `get` is part of the <<spark-sql-streaming-MetadataLog.adoc#get, MetadataLog Contract>> to get metadata of a batch.
+NOTE: `get` is part of the <<spark-sql-streaming-MetadataLog.md#get, MetadataLog Contract>> to get metadata of a batch.

 `get`...FIXME